getodk/docs/collect-forms.rst

 .. note::

-  Before downloading blank forms from Aggregate or Google Driveto Collect, those forms have to be uploaded.
+  Before downloading blank forms from Aggregate or Google Drive to Collect, those forms have to be uploaded to those locations.

   .. link to Aggregate guide, once there is one